 The subject competencies of the research groups and the orientation of the platforms seems to be well suited for the goal of multidisciplinary research.
 Multidisciplinary research is inherently difficult, but thought of as necessary tackling many of today's societal and business challenges.
 Balancing the most often narrower subject/discipline knowledge needed to successfully produce top quality research with the broader knowledge required in multidisciplinary research is arduous.
 The structure of disciplinary research groups and cross-group platforms may be a way to overcome such problems and the school's solution of having the tenure track researchers simultaneously belonging to both a platform and a research group may be an excellent way in this respect.
-Also, the internal cohesion and profile of some of the research groups, both internationally and nationally.
+Also, the internal cohesion and profile of some of the research groups could still be strengthened and crystallised in comparison to other similar research groups, both internationally and nationally.